Alexander N. Cartwright

 Vice President for Research and Economic Development

 Alexander N. Cartwright is the Vice President for Research & Economic Development and Professor of Electrical Engineering and Adjunct Professor of Physics at the University at Buffalo, the State University of New York (UB).
-As Vice President he is responsible for the overall management of UB's research enterprise, including, research funding and compliance, research communications, research support and university/industry relations for UB.
-His administrative portfolio includes management of the Office of Sponsored Projects Services (SPS), the UB Office of Science, Technology Transfer and Economic Outreach (STOR), the Division of Comparative Medicine/Laboratory Animal Facility (DCM/LAF), Institutional Review Boards responsible for both Human and Animal subjects, and VPR Information Systems, as well as oversight of six (6) campus research centers.
-The Office of Sponsored Projects Services provides complete pre- and post-award services to UB Principal Investigators and the UB research community.
+As Vice President he is responsible for the overall management of UB's research enterprise, including research funding, research administration and compliance, research communications, research support, university/industry relations and economic development.
+The vice president also works with the leadership teams of the UB 2020 strategic strengths to help build the necessary research infrastructure and facilities, and collaborative efforts through the creation of new cross-disciplinary initiatives.
+The administrative portfolio includes management of the Office of Sponsored Projects Services; the UB Office of Science, Technology Transfer and Economic Outreach (STOR); the Division of Comparative Medicine/Laboratory Animal Facility; institutional review boards responsible for both human and animal subjects; VPR Information Systems, and oversight of eight (8) campus research centers.

 Dr. Cartwright received his B.S. and Ph.D. at the University of Iowa in Electrical and Computer Engineering.
 His research interests are in fundamental ultrafast processes in semiconductor materials and devices, and the development of sensors with biomedical applications, such as the development of devices that sense the wound microenvironment and release wound-healing compounds when needed.
 His work also focuses on the optical properties of semiconductor nanostructures and he is involved in the development of hybrid inorganic and organic materials and device structures for solar cells, design and fabrication of biological and chemical sensors, and development of methods for testing stress and strain of electrical devices.
 He also is engineering optical "metamaterials," artificial materials that provide optical properties not readily available in nature.